Kashyapdhimmar/Sales-Transactions-EDA/README.md

 - **Orders**: Number of products ordered
 - **Amount**: Total transaction amount

-> Note: The dataset is anonymized to protect customer privacy.

 ## Objective
 - Analyze **gender-wise** and **age-wise** transaction trends.
 - Identify **top performing states** by order count and sales amount.